osg-htc/docs/docs/data/update-oasis.md

 user@host $ gsissh -o GSSAPIDelegateCredentials=yes ouser.%RED%VO%ENDCOLOR%@oasis-login.opensciencegrid.org
 ```

-Instead of putting <verbatim>-o GSSAPIDelegateCredentials`yes</verbatim> on the command line, you can put it in your =~/.ssh/config` like this:
+Instead of putting `-o GSSAPIDelegateCredentials=yes` on the command line, you can put it in your `~/.ssh/config` like this:

 ``` console
 Host oasis-login.opensciencegrid.org